 Mineralisation commences at or close to surface and has been drill proven to at least 120m depth and most likely even deeper.
-The MRE excluded any mineralisation below the 200mRL, or approximately 100m below the topographic surface.
-A substantial proportion of mineralisation intersected by drilling, in particular that new mineralisation highlighted by the HLEM survey, did not qualify for inclusion in the MRE.

 Phase 2 test work

 A 300kg sample of fresh, unweathered graphitic schist, sourced from the four diamond drill core holes drilled into various representative areas of the deposit, was delivered to IMO in late December 2022.
 Bench-scale and then pilot plant scale test work used 215kg of the original sample.
 A commercial specification bulk fine flake concentrate grade of 95.1% TGC was achieved with a recovery of 79% of the graphite to the concentrate.